Infinite rate mutually catalytic branching in infinitely many colonies. Construction, characterization and convergence: Introduction and main results

-we mean a pair $(\cN_0,X)$ such that $\cN_0$ is a PPP described in \equ{equt:121}, $X$ is a $D_{\LBE}$ valued process, $\cM$ is derived from $\cN_0$ and $X$ as described above and \equ{equt:47} holds for all $t\geq0$ and $k\in S$.
+if $\CN$ is a PPP described in \equ{E1.21} and $X$ is an $\FF$-adapted $D_{\LBE}$ valued process such that \equ{E1.26} holds for all $t\geq0$ and $k\in S$.
+(Note that $\R_+\times E$ plays the r{\^o}le of $F$ in the considerations around \equ{E1.16} and that $(a,y)$ plays the r{\^o}le of $x$ there.)
 We say that the solution is unique if the distribution of $X$ is the same for all weak solutions.